cap-js-community/mtx-tool/docs/hana-management/index.md

 ## HDI Enable Native

 The enablement command `mtx --hdi-enable-native` is a convenience functionality for enabling HANA native tenant capabilities for all tenants or, if used with a TENANT_ID filter, for a single tenant.

-The enablement is split into two parts.
-The first part happens synchronously, and in it the database is actually set up to support new capabilities.
-The second part happens asynchronously, and in it the tenant data is (re-)encrypted in the background.
+On HANA side, this enablement is split into two parts.
+The first part happens synchronously and in it the database is actually set up to support these new capabilities.
+The second part happens asynchronously and in it the tenant data is (re-)encrypted in the background.
 In other words, during the first part the tenant data is not accessible and during the second part the database can be used normally.

-The enablement convenience command will temporarily remove the relevant bindings, to protect the database from application accesses during the first part of the enablement.
-When the command finishes, only the first part of the process is finished.
+The enablement command will temporarily remove the relevant bindings, to protect the database from application accesses during the first part of the enablement.
+When the command finishes, only the first part of the enablement process is finished.
 The second part will still happen in the background for a while, depending on how many tenants and data the database needs to process.
 The temporarily removed bindings will be restored automatically.

 ## HDI Delete